How to identify the implications of genetic disorders

 The human gene and genetic disorders

 The human gene is a complex structure through which all human traits can be confirmed.
 The study of genetics has made us understand the source of our identity and variations among humans.
-About 0.5% of our DNA epresses the traits responsible for polymorphysm.
+About 0.5% of our DNA expresses the traits responsible for polymorphism.
 These variations are heritable differences expressed by our genes and seen in various humans.

 Mutations are abnormal changes that affect the DNA sequences of single gene.
 These mutations can occur in germ cells or somatic cells.
 Mutations in gametes are inherited by the offspring.
 Somatic cell mutations lead to cancer or congenital changes.
 Types of mutations include: autosomal dominant disorder; autosomal recessive disorder; X-linked disorder.